JabRef/jabref/docs/contributing.md

 In case you are aiming to contribute other improvements, please head over to our general [JabRef contribution page](https://docs.jabref.org/faqcontributing).

-In case you are an instructor and want to use **JabRef as software engineering example**, please head to [https://devdocs.jabref.org/teaching](https://devdocs.jabref.org/teaching).
+In case you are an instructor and want to use **JabRef as a software engineering example**, please head to [https://devdocs.jabref.org/teaching](https://devdocs.jabref.org/teaching).

 ## Contribute code